Hydrogen-Fueled Rotary Engine

 Practical

-This project provided me with invaluable mechanical experience in component testing, engine assembly, and the design and initialization of electronic systems.
-The electronics and control systems had to be completely rebuilt using a MoTeC M130 ECU with the GPR Rotary package.
+This project provided me with invaluable mechanical and electrical hands-on experience in component testing, engine assembly, and the design and initialization of electronic systems.
+The electronics and control systems had to be completely rebuilt using MoTeC's GPR Rotary package.

 Technical